asreview/asreview/docs/source/10minutes_asreview.rst

 After starting ASReview, you will be presented with a small menu with two options to indicate which papers you know should be included or excluded beforehand.
+The first is to use the built-in paper finder, the second is to include papers by the order in which they occur in your data file.

 Remember that inclusions are much more important for the review software predictions than exclusions.

 Including and excluding papers using the paper finder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~